The ultimate guide to Instagram hashtags for 2023

 Try these tricks with free Instagram story templates

 The most popular hashtags on Instagram are easy to read and conceptually simple.
-If you’re a small business owner or trying to get your footing in social media marketing, relying solely on the most common hashtags might mean you get lost in the crowd.
+If you’re a small business owner or trying to get your footing in social media marketing, relying solely on the most common and trending Instagram hashtags might mean you get lost in the crowd.
 When you look up a hashtag on Instagram, you can see its range of popularity.
 For example, #love has been tagged in over 2.1 billion posts.
 That’s a lot of competition just to get one of your posts viewed.
 When using the most popular hashtags, be sure to weave in niche hashtags that help people find you multiple ways.
-According to Influencer Marketing Hub, this list of hashtags is made up of the most popular Instagram hashtags around:
+According to Influencer Marketing Hub, this list of hashtags is made up of the most popular Instagram hashtags:

 How to find hashtags to use for your brand

 Now that you know everything about the most popular hashtags, here are tips on finding the hashtags that will do the work for you and help draw in a new audience.

-The key is to aim for hashtags that have low competition and high engagement.
+The key is to aim for Instagram hashtags that have low competition and high engagement.
 That means simply picking the most popular and trending hashtags won’t always work.
 Instagram expert and online business mentor Alex Tooby recommends using hashtags with 5,000 — 500,000 associated posts to get maximum engagement without getting immediately buried by other newer content.

 If you have an Instagram business account (which is free to set up and is vital to optimizing your SEO strategy), you can use Instagram Insights to track your audience’s engagement with the hashtags you are using.
 These metrics are vital to understanding the Instagram algorithm and how best to use Instagram hashtags for your specific audience.
 Try experimenting with varying degrees of specificity to see exactly how involved your audience is trying to be.

-You may also consider investing in a hashtag-generating tool like Later.com.
-Hashtag generators analyze the most relevant hashtags for each of your posts and make suggestions for you, saving you time and sharpening your focus.
+You may also consider investing in an Instagram hashtag generator like Later.com.
+Analytics tools like hashtag generators analyze the most relevant hashtags for each of your posts and make suggestions for you, saving you time and sharpening your focus.
 Why waste time trying to find trending and related hashtags when that time would be better spent elsewhere?

 Tips for creating branded hashtags

 Since over two-thirds of users say they come to Instagram to interact with creators, and 70% of people say they come to Instagram specifically to shop, creating a branded hashtag helps people find your brand and stay connected with your products.
 Customers use branded hashtags to include your brand in a conversation, share your brand with other people, and engage with your company’s aesthetic.
 Branded hashtags are also a way for you to show love to your customers by sharing their user-generated content in kind.
 Sharing the love boosts engagement.
 Create your own new hashtags specific to your brand.
 To expand your community reach, try these branded hashtag tips:

 - Incorporate your company name into your branded hashtag.
 Smaller businesses especially benefit from people associating their hashtag with their brand.

 - Make your hashtag easy to type.
-People are less like to type out long phrases or clunky language.
+People are less likely to type out long phrases or clunky language.
 Create your own simple yet specific hashtags.